Boston Marathon bombing: Criticism of the "shelter-in-place" directive and house-to-house searches

 During the manhunt for the perpetrators of the bombing, Governor Deval Patrick said "we are asking people to shelter in place".
 The request was highly effective; most people stayed home, causing Boston, Watertown, and Cambridge to come to a virtual standstill.
 According to Time magazine, "media described residents complying with a 'lockdown order,' but in reality the governor's security measure was a request".
 Scott Silliman, emeritus director of the Center on Law, Ethics and National Security at Duke Law School, said that the shelter-in-place request was voluntary.

 The National Lawyers Guild and some news outlets questioned the constitutionality of the door-to-door searches conducted by law enforcement officers looking for Dzhokhar Tsarnaev.

 One Boston Day

 On the second anniversary of the Boston Marathon Bombings, Mayor Marty Walsh established April 15, the day of the bombings, as an official and permanent holiday called "One Boston Day", dedicated to conducting random acts of kindness and helping others out.
-Over the past eight years, some examples of acts of kindness being done have been donating blood to the American Red Cross, donating food to the Greater Boston Food Bank, opening free admission in places like the Museum of Science and Museum of Fine Arts, donating shoes to homeless shelters, and donating to military and veteran charities.
+Over the past eleven years, some examples of acts of kindness being done have been donating blood to the American Red Cross, donating food to the Greater Boston Food Bank, opening free admission in places like the Museum of Science and Museum of Fine Arts, donating shoes to homeless shelters, and donating to military and veteran charities.